marksmccann/froyo/docs/getting-started/creating-a-component.md

 # Creating a Component

-In this brief tutorial you will learn the fundamentals of Froyo by building a simple UI component.
+In this brief tutorial you will learn how to build a simple component.

 :::info

 This tutorial assumes readers have a working knowledge of JavaScript and fundamental software development concepts.
-If this doesn't describe you, consider taking a moment to review a [JavaScript tutorial](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Language_Overview) before continuing.
+If this does not describe you, consider taking a moment to review a [JavaScript tutorial](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Language_Overview) before continuing.

 :::

-## Setup
+## 1. Setup

-For this tutorial, we will be working directly in the browser.
+Goal: Create a boilerplate page and open it in a browser.

 ### Create page from template

-Let's begin with a basic HTML template; copy it to an HTML file and open it in a browser.
+Let's begin with a basic HTML template; copy it to a HTML file and open it in a browser.

 ```html
 <!DOCTYPE html>